9elt/miniframe/README.md

 # Miniframe

-All you need to create UIs with states, in 200 loc
+Everything you need to create UIs with states, in 200 loc

 > this is a beta, don't use it in production